Last Updated: Year 20 Day 54

 a way to retrieve them.

-market, which means inside a Commercial Centre facility or a Trading
+- You must be inside a Commercial Centre facility owned by a Trading Faction

-To sell to the market, you must still be inside a market and the product
+To sell to the market, you must also fill the following conditions:

 - You must own the entity or have the necessary faction privileges if